 - Student Ticket Subsidy provides funds for artist fees, ticket costs, and transportation fees in order for students from Tennessee public schools to experience a broad variety of cultural opportunities, arts disciplines, and artists.
 Roster artist required.

-Additionally, roster artists may participate in four (4) other Arts Education Grant Programs:
+Additionally, roster artists may participate in three (3) other Arts Education Grant Programs:

 - Arts Education Community Learning is designed for projects that demonstrate creative and innovative arts education programming in non-traditional K-12 school settings or for adult learners